Goldman Sachs says Black employees make up 6.8% of U.S. workforce

-(Reuters) - Black employees represent 6.8% of Goldman Sachs Group Inc’s workforce in the United States and make up a little more than 3% of its senior executive team, the bank said in its 2020 sustainability report on Tuesday.
+Black employees represent 6.8% of Goldman Sachs Group Inc's (GS.N) workforce in the United States and make up a little more than 3% of its senior executive team, the bank said in its 2020 sustainability report on Tuesday.

 Black men and women represented 6.6% of the company's U.S. workforce in 2019.